March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 - Tungsten Carbide (HVOF): Best for wear-critical journal diameters and seal surfaces operating below 1,000 degrees Fahrenheit.
 Delivers an ideal combination of hardness, density, and grindability for many generator shaft applications.

 - Chrome Carbide (HVOF) Used when operating temperatures exceed 1,000 degrees Fahrenheit or when combined oxidation resistance and wear resistance are both required.
+This can be an alternative to tungsten carbide.

 - Stainless Steel and Custom Alloy Blends Used for dimensional restoration, dimensional buildup, or when a customer specification requires a specific material system.